-- Fix Issue #98.
+- get_application_rules - get_address_info - get_all_addresses_info - get_all_process_info - get_process_info - get_process_rules - get_conflicts. - The supvisors_list option has been added to replace address_list in the Supvisors section of the Supervisor configuration file.
+This option accepts a more complex definition: <identifier>host_name:http_port:internal_port.
+Note that the simple host_name is still supported in the event where Supvisors doesn't have to deal with multiple Supervisor instances on the same node. - The core_identifiers option has been added to replace force_synchro_if in the Supvisors section of the Supervisor configuration file.
+It targets the names deduced from the supvisors_list option. - The identifiers option has been added to replace the addresses option in the Supvisors rules file.
+This option targets the names deduced from the supvisors_list option. - The address-like attributes, XML-RPCs and options are deprecated and will be removed in the next version. - Fix Issue #98.
 Move the heartbeat emission to the Supvisors thread to avoid being impacted by a Supervisor momentary freeze.
-On the heartbeat reception part, consider that the node is SILENT based on a number of ticks instead of time. - Fix issue with supvisors.stop\process XML-RPC that wouldn't stop all processes when any of the targeted processes is already stopped. - Fix exception when authorization is received from a node that is not in CHECKING state. - Fix regression (missing disconnect) on node isolation when fencing is activated. - Fix issue in statistics compiler when network interfaces are dynamically created / removed. - Refactoring of Starter and Stopper. - The module rpcrequests has been removed because useless.
-The function getRPCInterface of th module supervisor.childutils does the job. - The startsecs and stopwaitsecs program options have been added to the results of get\all\local\process\info and get\local\process\info. - The option rules\file is updated to rules\files and supports multiple files for Supvisors rules.
-The option rules\file is thus deprecated and will be removed in the next version. - Add a new restart\sequence XML-RPC to trigger a full application start sequence. - Update the restart\application and restart\process XML-RPC so that processes can restart themselves using them. - Add expected\exit to the output of supervisorctl sstatus when the process is EXITED. - Add the new option stats\enabled to enable/disable the statistics function. - Update start\process, stop\process, restart\process, process\rules in supervisorctl so that calls are made on each individually process rather than process group when all is used as parameter. - Add exit codes to erroneous Supvisors calls in supervisorctl. - When aborting jobs when re-entering the INITIALIZATION state, clear the structure holding the jobs in progress.
-It has been found to stick Supvisors in the DEPLOYMENT state in the event where the Master node is temporarily SILENT. - Restrict the use of the XML-RPCs start\application, stop\application, restart\application to Managed applications only. - Review the logic of the refresh button in the Web UI. - Add node time to the node boxes in the Main page of the Web UI. - Sort alphabetically the entries of the application menu of the Web UI. - Update the mouse pointer look on nodes in the Main and Host pages of the Web UI. - Remove the useless timecode in the header of the Process and Host pages of the Web UI as it is now provided at the bottom right of all pages. - Add class "action" to Web UI buttons that trigger an XML-RPC. - Switch from Travis-CI to GitHub Actions for continuous integration.
+On the heartbeat reception part, consider that the node is SILENT based on a number of ticks instead of time. - Fix issue with supvisors.stop_process XML-RPC that wouldn't stop all processes when any of the targeted processes is already stopped. - Fix exception when authorization is received from a node that is not in CHECKING state. - Fix regression (missing disconnect) on node isolation when fencing is activated. - Fix issue in statistics compiler when network interfaces are dynamically created / removed. - Refactoring of Starter and Stopper. - The module rpcrequests has been removed because useless.
+The function getRPCInterface of th module supervisor.childutils does the job. - The startsecs and stopwaitsecs program options have been added to the results of get_all_local_process_info and get_local_process_info. - The option rules_file is updated to rules_files and supports multiple files for Supvisors rules.
+The option rules_file is thus deprecated and will be removed in the next version. - Add a new restart_sequence XML-RPC to trigger a full application start sequence. - Update the restart_application and restart_process XML-RPC so that processes can restart themselves using them. - Add expected_exit to the output of supervisorctl sstatus when the process is EXITED. - Add the new option stats_enabled to enable/disable the statistics function. - Update start_process, stop_process, restart_process, process_rules in supervisorctl so that calls are made on each individually process rather than process group when all is used as parameter. - Add exit codes to erroneous Supvisors calls in supervisorctl.

+- When aborting jobs when re-entering the INITIALIZATION state, clear the structure holding the jobs in progress.
+It has been found to stick Supvisors in the DEPLOYMENT state in the event where the Master node is temporarily SILENT. - Restrict the use of the XML-RPCs start_application, stop_application, restart_application to Managed applications only. - Review the logic of the refresh button in the Web UI. - Add node time to the node boxes in the Main page of the Web UI. - Sort alphabetically the entries of the application menu of the Web UI. - Update the mouse pointer look on nodes in the Main and Host pages of the Web UI. - Remove the useless timecode in the header of the Process and Host pages of the Web UI as it is now provided at the bottom right of all pages. - Add class "action" to Web UI buttons that trigger an XML-RPC. - Switch from Travis-CI to GitHub Actions for continuous integration.

 - Implement Supervisor Issue #177.
-It is possible to update dynamically the program numprocs using the new update\numprocs XML-RPC. - Add targets Python 3.7 and Python 3.8 to Travis-CI.
+It is possible to update dynamically the program numprocs using the new update_numprocs XML-RPC. - Add targets Python 3.7 and Python 3.8 to Travis-CI.